-Rangers were created to solve the problem of 16+ girls who did not want to leave Guides, but actually, as you might surmise it didn't solve the problem at all, it simply deferred it a little longer - now it was a case of what to do about those who did not want to leave Rangers, especially since there was no upper age limit for Rangers, such that some were well into middle age - sometimes Ranger Leaders had to be quite firm about stating it was 'time to go'!
+Rangers were created to solve the problem of 16+ girls who did not want to leave Guides, but actually, as you might expect, it didn't solve the problem at all.
+It simply deferred it a little longer - now it was a case of what to do about those who did not want to leave Rangers, especially since there was no upper age limit for Rangers, such that some were well into middle age - sometimes Ranger Leaders had to be quite firm about stating it was 'time to go'!

-Many Ranger Companies tried to keep in touch with former members whose lives were moving on with careers or husbands, particularly where there was a risk of this meaning them losing contact with active Guiding - but it was important that this was an extra sideline to the unit, and wasn't to the detriment of the current membership of the Ranger Company - the next generation of active young Rangers who needed to get their turn of taking charge - or the need to have an attractive age-appropriate programme which would encourage a steady flow of new recruits to move up from the Guide Company and keep the Ranger Company thriving.
-And although some former Rangers were able to go on to become Guiders, that wasn't an option for many, especially those who worked long hours or had to attend night classes, were often away from home - or had husbands, children or elderly parents as the first call on their limited leisure hours.
+Many Guide and Ranger Companies tried to keep in touch with former members whose lives were moving on with careers or husbands and families, particularly where there was a risk of this meaning their former members losing contact with active Guiding - but it was important that this was an extra sideline, and wasn't to the detriment of the current active membership of the Ranger Company - the next generation of active young Rangers who needed to get their turn of being Ranger Patrol Leaders and taking charge of their unit - or the need to have an attractive age-appropriate programme which would encourage a steady flow of new recruits up from the Guide Company to keep the Ranger Company thriving.
+And although some former Rangers were able to go on to become Guiders, that wasn't an option for many due to their other commitments of work or family.

 By 1921, 'Branch B' of the Lone section had been created, catering for both Guides and adults who could not commit to attending regular unit meetings, through the medium of "study circles", groups who would meet together to discuss topics, but also would act as extra helpers for units.